Requirements

 Admission to the Major

-Before applying for admission to the Economics Major, students must complete ECON 1110 and ECON 1120 (or equivalents) with grades of B- or better, and MATH 1110 (or equivalent) with a grade of C or better.
+Before applying for admission to the Economics Major, students must be in the College of Arts and Sciences and have completed ECON 1110 and ECON 1120 (or equivalents) with grades of B- or better, and MATH 1110 (or equivalent) with a grade of C or better.
+These classes must be visible on a student’s transcript.

 After completing these courses, you are ready to declare the major (see Declaring the Major below).